Szala86/Autodarts-core/README.md

 A modular userscript for **play.autodarts.io** that adds a configurable **CORE panel** with presets and UI enhancements.

+> ⚠️ Disclaimer: This project is community-made and **not** affiliated with Autodarts.

 ## Features
 - Presets **A/B/C**
 - **HU / EN / DE** UI